High-control environments enforce structure.

 Please reach us at contact@convictedgentlemen.org if you cannot find an answer to your question.

-We help men develop the internal capacity for self-governance.
+We help develop the internal capacity for self-governance.

-The Foundation serves men transitioning out of structured environments, including:
+The Foundation serves individuals across multiple stages of life, including:

-These populations often exit external structure without an internal standard to carry forward.
+These populations often exit structured environments without an internal standard to carry forward.

 The Conviction Curriculum® is a structured educational program that develops personal responsibility, disciplined decision-making, and sound judgment.